languagemaniac/Download-rename-links/README.md

 The server I wanted to download files from gave me this "maximum tries exceeded" error, so I made ChatGPT implement a way for the code to retry downloading those later.

 I also didn't notice I had an empty line in my txt file which resulted in a "invalid url" error, so that's why I also made ChatGPT implement a way to tell me which urls couldn't be downloaded at the end of the process and why.
 Although if you have an empty line like I did, it won't tell you which url is it that failed, because there is no url to display... maybe just check your txt file then)

+I tried this with a list of over 2000 URLs and it successfully downloaded all of them!